Amid worsening pandemic, Trump pushes to re-open U.S. for business by Easter

 White House economic adviser Larry Kudlow, speaking to reporters at the White House, said the administration was looking at low-infection areas where the economy might be reopened after the shutdown period ends next week.

-Reporting by Steve Holland and Jeff Mason; additional reporting by Tim Ahmann, Mohammad Zargham, Alexandra Alper and Diane Bartz; Editing by Lincoln Feast.
+Reporting by Steve Holland and Jeff Mason; additional reporting by Tim Ahmann, Mohammad Zargham, Alexandra Alper, Diane Bartz, Eric Beech and Phil Stewart; Editing by Lincoln Feast.